 I also whipped up these eggless chocolate chunk cookie dough truffles for the second time!
-Rumor has it there is a big game coming up and we are all in need of football-shaped/themed food.
-Well, I ate my weight in cookie dough and chocolate before shaping a few into footballs.
+Rumor has it there is a big game coming up, and we all need football-shaped/themed food.
+I ate my weight in cookie dough and chocolate before shaping a few into footballs.

-These truffles are easy to make and I know first hand they go really fast at a party.
-I sent a plateful with my friend last week to a Sunday party and she said they flew off the plates.
+These truffles are easy to make, and I know they go fast at a party.
+I sent a plateful with my friend last week to a Sunday party, and she said they flew off the plates.
 I don’t blame them, there’s nothing like cookie dough and chocolate.

 I used my favorite chocolate chip cookie mix from Krusteaz to make the cookie dough here.
 Leaving out the egg in the instructions kept these safe to eat raw.
 That just makes it easy for me to eat more without the guilt.

 As your prepare for the game, whip up these easy football cookie dough truffles for your guests and try not to eat too many yourself.

 - 1 box Krusteaz Chocolate Chunk Cookie Mix (or any cookie mix of your choice)